MassDistributionMedia/docpad-plugin-frontmatter/ReadMe.md

 	      ]
 ```

-Once your Table of Contents is defined, then insert the html tag &lt;toc:stardog&gt; where you want the table of contents to appear.
+Once your Table of Contents is defined, then insert the html tag &lt;toc:frontmatter&gt; where you want the table of contents to appear.
 The tag will be replaced with fully rendered html.
+This can be changed to any pattern by setting the "regex" plugin variable.

 Plugin commissioned by [Clark & Parsia](http://clarkparsia.com/) and developed by [MDM](http://massdistributionmedia.com/).